opsguruu/Sushma/README.md

-# PHP Examples
+# Core PHP Examples

-This Repo contains the examples of PHP.
+It contains the simple examples of PHP.
-1. Core PHP
-2. WordPress
-3. Drupal